DPH888/SchoolProject/README.md

 # School Project: Team Remake of "White Tile, Don't Tap It"

-This is a school team project.
-The goal is to recreate the game [White Tile, Don't Tap It](https://www.donttap.com/) using JavaScript and SQL.
+This is a school team project to recreate the game [White Tile, Don't Tap It](https://www.donttap.com/) using JavaScript and SQL.
 This project is for educational purposes only and is not affiliated with the original game.

 ## Team Collaboration